amunters/bitx40-raduino-v2/README.md

 The BFO frequency is controlled by the sketch.
 The sketch will set the appropriate BFO frequency depending on the mode (LSB, USB, etc.).
 This has multiple advantages:
 - Adjustable BFO frequency allows for optimum alignment with the filter pass band in each mode
 - It is now possible to set the VFO to the high side of the IF in each mode => no images from 41m broadcast stations, less birdies
-- Possibility to add a 'clarifier' pot to the front panel
+- Possibility to add a 'clarifier' pot to the front panel.
+The behaviour is somewhat similar to 'IF shift' as found on many commercial radios.

 **Note 1:** Unlike [raduino v1](https://github.com/amunters/bitx40/blob/master/README.md), this sketch will not work on a unmodified out-of-the-box BITX40 + raduino board.
 Some additional minimal hardware modifications as outlined [below](operating-instructions.md) are required (v2 is not downward compatible with v1).